-SUNDAY 30th August 2020
+SUNDAY 18th October 2020

-The deacons are meeting via zoom and are continually monitoring the situation and trying to support people the best way they can, we will try to help, but please let us know of your needs.
+Jonny and the deacons are meeting via zoom and are continually monitoring the situation and trying to support people the best way they can, we will try to help, but please let us know of your needs.

 Link to Hope

 A BIG thank you to everyone who has provided items or given a donation for our shoe box appeal- you are all incredibly generous!